Patriots storm back to beat Jets 30-27, end 4-game skid

 EAST RUTHERFORD, N.J.
+(AP) — Cam Newton and the New England Patriots appeared headed to a fifth straight loss — this one against the winless New York Jets, of all teams.

+Then came the fourth quarter, and potential embarrassment turned into big-time relief.

-(AP) — Nick Folk kicked a 51-yard field goal as time expired, and Cam Newton and the New England Patriots rallied to beat the winless New York Jets 30-27 on Monday night to end a four-game losing streak.
+Nick Folk kicked a 51-yard field goal as time expired to win it 30-27 on Monday night after Newton rallied the Patriots from a 10-point deficit to avoid the franchise’s first five-game skid since 1995.

+“It shows the character of this team,” said Rex Burkhead, who had a 1-yard touchdown run in the third quarter.
+“Just battling, fighting.
+It shows the strength we have.
+We’re not going to quit.
+We’re not going to lay down.”

-Newton had two touchdown runs, with the second tying it at 27 with 1:57 remaining to erase a 10-point fourth-quarter deficit.
+Newton had two touchdown runs, with the second tying it at 27 with 1:57 remaining.
+He also brushed off his struggles of the past few weeks, including a fumble against Buffalo last week that sealed a loss.

+“I’m getting tired of sucking,” said Newton, who was 27 of 35 for 274 yards passing.
+“It’s simple.
+As a competitor, you know what your standard is.
+Taking pride in your work, that’s what it comes down to.”

-After the Jets went three-and-out, the Patriots got the ball back with 47 seconds left and went to work.
+After the Jets (0-9) went three-and-out for the first time all night, the Patriots (3-5) got the ball back with 47 seconds left and went to work.

 Newton had a 5-yard run on third-and-1 from the New England 42 and then spiked the ball with 8 seconds remaining.
-He followed with a 20-yard pass to Jakobi Meyers to put Folk — a former Jets kicker — in position for the winning field goal.
+He followed with a 20-yard pass to Jakobi Meyers to put Folk — who made several big kicks for the Jets from 2010-16 — in position for the winning field goal.

+“I had a lot of good memories here at MetLife (Stadium),” said Folk, who had been dealing with a back injury.
+“I just added one to the other sideline tonight.”

-It dropped the Jets to 0-9 for the first time in franchise history, and this was an agonizing loss.
+Meanwhile, the Jets dropped to 0-9 for the first time in franchise history, and this was one was particularly agonizing.

+“It’s a tough pill to swallow,” said wide receiver Jamison Crowder, whose 20-yard TD catch shortly before halftime gave the Jets a 20-10 lead.
+“That was a tough loss right there.
+That was a game we should’ve won.”

-After Folk’s 29-yarder with 6:04 left cut the Patriots’ deficit to 27-20, Joe Flacco — having a solid night until that point — tried to put the game away.
+After Folk’s 29-yarder with 6:04 left cut the Patriots’ deficit to 27-20, quarterback Joe Flacco — having a solid night until that point while starting for an injured Sam Darnold — tried to put the game away.

-Instead, he swayed the momentum in New England’s favor as his deep pass for Denzel Mims was picked off by J.C.
+Flacco’s deep pass down the middle for Denzel Mims was picked off by J.C.
 Jackson.
 That set up Newton’s tying TD — and deflated the Jets, who couldn’t recover.

-Newton finished 27 of 35 for 274 yards, and Meyers had 12 catches for 169 yards for the Patriots (3-5), who avoided their first five-game losing streak since 1995 under coach Bill Parcells.
+“I don’t think I would’ve made a different decision in the moment,” Flacco said.
+“But, obviously, I’d like to have that one back.”

-Flacco was 18 of 25 for 262 yards and three touchdown passes — two to Breshad Perriman and one to Jamison Crowder — but had the game-changing interception.
+Flacco was 18 of 25 for 262 yards and three touchdown passes — two to Breshad Perriman and one to Crowder — but had the game-changing interception.

-With the Patriots down by 10, Newton marched them down the field to open the second half, capping a 14-play drive with Rex Burkhead’s 1-yard plunge into the end zone to make it 20-17.
+With the Patriots down by 10, Newton marched them down the field to open the second half, capping a 14-play drive with Burkhead’s 1-yard plunge into the end zone to make it 20-17.

 But the Jets answered right back, with Flacco finding a wide-open Perriman in the end zone for a 15-yard touchdown and a 27-17 lead with 30 seconds left in the third quarter.
-Flacco kept the drive alive on third-and-9 from the Patriots 32 when he sidearmed a pass to Perriman for a 12-yard gain.

 A miscue by the Jets on special teams kept the Patriots’ next drive alive.

 After Newton stumbled on third-and-1 and was stopped for a 4-yard loss, New England appeared to have to settle for a 32-yard field goal.
 But the Jets were called for 12 men on the field — resulting in a first down for the Patriots.
-But the defense made up for the miscue, getting a red-zone stop — with an assist from a holding penalty on New England right tackle Mike Onwenu — and holding the Patriots to a 29-yarder by Folk to make it 27-20 with 6:04 left.
+The defense made up for the mistake, getting a red-zone stop — with an assist from a holding penalty on New England right tackle Mike Onwenu — and holding the Patriots to a field goal to make it 27-20 with 6:04 left.

-But New England got the ball right back when Flacco was picked off by Jackson.
-It marked the fourth straight game with an interception for Jackson.
+But New England got the ball right back when Flacco was picked off by Jackson, who has interceptions in four straight games.

 With the Jets looking for a stop on third down, Bless Austin was called for defensive holding, keeping the drive alive.

-Damien Harris ran for 21 yards to get into Jets territory.
+Damien Harris ran for 21 yards to get New England into Jets territory.
 He followed with a 9-yard gain, but it was called back because of an offensive holding penalty on Meyers.
 Harris also took a big hit on the run and was down for several minutes before walking gingerly to the sideline.

 Three plays later, Newton completed a 19-yard pass to Meyers and then ran for 3 yards on fourth-and-1.
 Newton hit Damiere Byrd for 31 yards to put the ball at the 3.

-Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone with his second rushing TD of the game to tie it with 1:57 remaining.
+With a taxed Jets defense tiring, Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone for his second rushing TD of the game to tie it with 1:57 remaining.

+“It was a good win,” coach Bill Belichick said.
+“I thought we made the plays we needed to make at the end of the game.
+Certainly some things we can do better.
+But we played good complementary football at the end of the game.”

 INJURIES

+Patriots: LT Isaiah Wynn left briefly in the first half with an ankle injury, but returned.

-Jets: Rookie left tackle Mekhi Becton left in the first half with a chest injury.
+Jets: Rookie left tackle Mekhi Becton left in the first half with a chest injury, but coach Adam Gase was unsure if it was a torn pectoral.
 Cornerback Brian Poole was also ruled out at halftime after injuring a knee in the second quarter.

 UP NEXT